RoyalHaskoningDHV/Project-Template/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt` (if in a hurry, not included here)
     |
-    ├── setup.cfg          <- sets standard linting options of RHDHV Data Solutions (called by setup.py)
+    ├── setup.cfg          <- sets standard linting options used by setup.py
     |
     └── setup.py           <- makes project pip installable (pip install -e .) so package can be imported Add the necessary dependencies here as well!
-Only for python language.
+Only for python language
 ```